vkbo/novelWriter/docs/source/usage_format.rst

 If you need to add a page break somewhere else, put the text ``[NEW PAGE]`` on a line by itself before the text you wish to start on a new page.

-Page breaks are automatically added to partition, chapter and unnumbered chapter headers of novel documents.
-If you want such breaks for scenes and sections, you must add them manually.
+If you want page breaks for scenes and sections, you must add them manually.

 .. note::
    The page break code is applied to the text that follows it.
 It adds a "page break before" mark